 Great for long car trips.

-Research indicates there is a great benefit in continuing to read aloud to our children long after they can read for themselves.
-7 reasons you want to read aloud to your children.
+Research shows there are great benefits to reading aloud to your children long after they can read for themselves.